HasanKh0/Search-Bar/README.md

 "git clone https://github.com/HasanKh0/Search-Bar" --->(new line) "cd Search-Bar" --->(new line)
 "npm install" --->(new line)
+"cd react-Search-Bar"---->(new line)
-"npm start"
+"npm run dev"

-The project should open automatically
+The project will give you the localhost link to the website.

+Thanks for visiting my react Project and I hope you like it.